NoharOSP/Perfect_Works_Build/README.md

 Changed the properties of Citan's buffs to differentiate him from Fei more.

-Heimdal/Fenrir:
+Heimdall/Fenrir:
-- Koga: Ether Defense Up
+- Koga: Ether lDefense Up
 - Yamiga: Attack Up